watkinshughes/node-express-html5boilerplate/README.md

 See sample app running on Heroku at: [http://severe-sword-2201.heroku.com/](http://severe-sword-2201.heroku.com/)

-[http://propercursive.com/](http://propercursive.com/) is built from on top of this project.
+[http://propercursive.com/](http://propercursive.com/) is built on top of this project.